 Exogenous endophthalmitis is the most common form and happens 3 main ways: 1) when something cuts through the wall of the eyeball (trauma, injury), 2) after surgery where the eye is cut on purpose or 3) when an infection spreads and eats through the wall of the eye.
 It is one of the worst complications of eye surgery.

 Endogenous endophthalmitis happens when an infection in the blood gets inside the eye.
 This mainly happens in very sick people with infections in other parts of the body.

 What types of eye surgery result in endophthalmitis?

-Despite careful sterile technique, any eye surgery may lead to endophthalmitis.
-Endophthalmitis is most common (1 in 1000) following intraocular surgery such as cataract, cornea transplantation and glaucoma filtering surgery.
-Other types of surgery, such as eye muscle surgery, can also lead to endophthalmitis.
-Fortunately, endophthalmitis following eye muscle surgery is very rare (about 1 in 30,000 cases).
+Even with careful surgeries, any eye surgery can lead to endophthalmitis.
+Endophthalmitis is more common (1 in 1000) in surgeries like cataract, cornea transplant and glaucoma surgery.
+Other surgeries, like eye muscle surgery, have a much lower chance of endophthalmitis. about 1 in 30,000 cases).

 What are the symptoms of endophthalmitis?

 Symptoms of endophthalmitis include blurry vision/vision loss, light sensitivity, eye pain and swelling around the eye.
 Inside the eye there is inflammation and it gets cloudy.
 [See figures 1 and 2].
 It is important to call the ophthalmologist right away if there is pain and vision loss after eye surgery.

 Endophthalmitis usually happens 2 and 5 days after surgery but more mild forms can show up weeks later.
 Patients with certain glaucoma surgery have a life-long higher risk of getting endophthalmitis.